-Name of Corporations Capacity in which Ordinary Shares were held Number of Ordinary Shares Interested (Percentage of total) (2) The Hongkong and Shanghai Banking Corporation Limited Beneficial owner/Custodian 1,191,484,902 (1) (62.83%) HSBC Asia Holdings Limited Interest of controlled corporations 1,191,484,902 (1) (62.83%) HSBC Holdings plc Interest of controlled corporations 1,195,511,509(1) (63.04%)
+Number of Capacity in which Ordinary Shares Interested Name of Corporations Ordinary Shares were held (Percentage of total) (2) The Hongkong and Shanghai Beneficial owner/Custodian $1,191,484,902^{(1)}$ (62.83%) Banking Corporation Limited HSBC Asia Holdings Limited Interest of controlled corporations $1,191,484,902^{(1)}$ (62.83%) HSBC Holdings plc Interest of controlled corporations $1,195,511,509^{(1)}$ (63.04%) • • •

-(I) The Hongkong and Shanghai Banking Corporation Limited is a wholly-owned subsidiary of HSBC Asia Holdings Limited, which in turn is a wholly-owned subsidiary of HSBC Holdings plc.
+(1) The Hongkong and Shanghai Banking Corporation Limited is a wholly-owned subsidiary of HSBC Asia Holdings Limited, which in turn is a wholly-owned subsidiary of HSBC Holdings plc.
 Accordingly, HSBC Asia Holdings Limited and HSBC Holdings plc were deemed to be interested in the ordinary shares in which The Hongkong and Shanghai Banking Corporation Limited was shown to be interested.